 Einsum Design

 Einsum is a standard extension crate, not part of a root facade.
-The public user-facing paths live under tenferro_einsum as crate-root extension traits: GraphCompilerEinsumExt for traced graph construction, EagerEinsumExt for immediate eager execution, and tensor extension traits for tensordot contraction sugar. tensordot is not a tenferro-linalg API.
+The public user-facing paths live under tenferro_einsum as crate-root extension traits: TensorEinsumExt, TypedTensorEinsumExt, and TensorReadEinsumExt for concrete backend-explicit execution, their *IntoExt counterparts for preallocated output execution, GraphCompilerEinsumExt for traced graph construction, EagerEinsumExt for autodiff eager execution, and tensor extension traits for tensordot contraction sugar.
+ConcreteEinsumPlan owns repeated concrete executions with fixed input dtype and shape metadata. tensordot is not a tenferro-linalg API.

 The workspace intentionally has no root tenferro crate and no einsum facade paths.
 Programs that use traced einsum must explicitly register the extension runtime with their executor.